 TIP: Donating salvageable items to a place like Habitat for Humanity’s ReStore can earn you a tax credit.

 How it’s done

 A basic garage demolition project involves prepping, demolishing, hauling away the debris and final cleanup.
-The video shows a sped-up garage demolition project from start to finish.

 How to get the best price on garage demolition